Run-length limited: Need for RLL coding

 Since a disk drive is a physical piece of hardware, the rotational speed of the drive can change slightly, due to a change in the motor speed or thermal expansion of the disk platter.
 The physical media on a floppy disk can also become deformed, causing larger timing errors, and the timing circuit on the controller itself may have small variations in speed.
 The problem is that, with a long string of zeros, there's no way for the disk drive's controller to know the exact position of the read head, and thus no way to know exactly how many zeros there are.
 A speed variation of even 0.1%, which is more precise than any practical floppy drive, could result in 4 bits being added to or removed from the 4096-bit data stream.
 Without some form of synchronization and error correction, the data would become completely unusable.

 The other problem is due to the limits of magnetic media itself: it is only possible to write so many polarity changes in a certain amount of space, so there's an upper limit to how many ones can also be written sequentially, this depends on the linear velocity and the head gap.

 To prevent this problem, data is coded in such a way that long repetitions of a single binary value do not occur.
-By limiting the number of zeros written consecutively, this makes it possible for the drive controller to stay synchronized.
-By limiting the number of ones written in a row, the overall frequency of polarity changes is reduced, allowing the drive to store more data in the same amount of space, resulting in either a smaller package for the same amount of data or more storage in the same size package.
+By limiting the number of zeros written consecutively to some maximum k, this makes it possible for the drive controller to stay synchronized.
+By limiting the number of zeros written in a row to some minimum d between each and every one, the overall frequency of polarity changes is reduced, allowing the drive to store more data in the same amount of space, resulting in either a smaller package for the same amount of data or more storage in the same size package.